MohammadMaftoun/Self-Supervised-Learning-projects/README.md

     Video Representation Learning: Create a model to learn representations from unlabeled video data using techniques like contrastive learning or temporal pretext tasks.
 This could involve building upon existing architectures like SlowFast networks or Temporal Cycle-Consistency Learning.

     Audio Representation Learning: Implement a self-supervised learning approach for learning representations from audio signals.
-You can explore techniques like contrastive predictive coding (CPC) or wav2vec.
+You can analyze techniques like contrastive predictive coding (CPC) or wav2vec.

     Generative Models with GANs: Build a Generative Adversarial Network (GAN) trained in a self-supervised manner to generate realistic images.
 You can experiment with different architectures and loss functions to improve the quality of generated samples.